davidwdraper/EFFV2/backend/tools/clone/env-service/src/dtos/env-service.dto.ts.md

  *   - ADR-0057 (ID Generation & Validation — UUIDv4; immutable; WARN on overwrite attempt)
  *
  * Purpose:
- * - Concrete DTO for the template service ("xxx").
+ * - Concrete DTO for the template service ("env-service").
  * - Constructor accepts the same union as BaseDto: (secret | meta), so the Registry
  *   can pass the instantiation secret, and fromJson() can pass meta when hydrating.
  *